droidsec/droidsec.github.io/_posts/2015-10-05-nexus-update-october-2015.md

 Devices older than, and including, the 2012 Nexus 7 are no longer supported.
 Please, for the sake of Internet security, upgrade to a newer device!

 Best of luck to you and cheers to a continued focus on providing regular, timely security updates!

+Thanks to Android Police for their corresponding ["Flash All The Things" post](http://www.androidpolice.com/2015/10/06/flash-all-the-things-android-6-0-marshmallow-nexus-ota-roundup/).